[Originally posted 2009jun01]Mission Statement for 2009

-WELCOME to THE GREEN PAPERS, a web site dedicated to the dissemination of facts, figures, tidbits and commentary- in fact, information of many different kinds- on the election campaigns leading ultimately to the General Election on Tuesday 4 November 2008 in which, for the 56th time, a President and Vice-President of the United States will be elected, 1/3 of the United States Senate and the entire House of Representatives of the 111th Congress will also be chosen and, in addition, some States of the Union will elect their Governors and other Statewide officers.
+WELCOME to THE GREEN PAPERS, a web site dedicated to the dissemination of facts, figures, tidbits and commentary- in fact, information of many different kinds- related (primarily) to the American political process.
 We sincerely hope you very easily find the kind of information you are looking for here, perhaps even information- all gathered here in one place- you might not so easily find anywhere else.

-The principal mission of this site is to try to explain the process through which candidates for each of these offices are nominated by their respective Political Parties (or achieve access to the ballot by petition if Independents), with our major focus being- as it originally was back when this site first went online now more than eight years ago- the "big show" of an election which will determine who will be taking the oath of office as President of the United States on the steps of the U.S. Capitol shortly after noon on Tuesday 20 January 2009.
-We want this, at times rather esoteric, process to become at least somewhat more comprehensible to the average person- whether a likely voter or not or, for that matter- in this age of global communication and the World Wide Web, whether an American citizen or not.
-We hope to be able to tell our site's users things about this process that the usual so-called "mainstream" media may not be able to tell you or, in some cases, may not even consider telling you; we want to get beyond the 30-second soundbites and media "feeding frenzy" in order for you, our site's users, to that much better discern what might be REALLY important.
+We very much want this, at times rather esoteric, process to become at least somewhat more comprehensible to the average person- whether a likely voter or not or, for that matter- in this age of global communication and the World Wide Web, whether an American citizen or not.
+We hope to be able to tell our site's users things about this process that the usual so-called "mainstream" media may not be able to tell you or, in some cases, may not even have considered telling you; we want to get behind the 30-second soundbites and beyond the media "feeding frenzy" in order for you, our site's users, to that much better discern what might be REALLY important.